 If you aren’t skilled in these areas, how will you fill in the gaps?
-Is there a way you can learn these skills, for example, by taking a course?
+Is there a way you can learn these skills, for example, by taking an online digital marketing course?
 Or can you hire freelancers to take care of tasks for you?
 Knowing this in advance can help you define the specific service you offer clients.

 There is also the problem of what happens if a client asks you to provide a service you don’t currently offer.
 Turning the client down may lead to them looking elsewhere.
 Using white label services or freelancers can help here.
 There is more detail on these two points in sections six and eight of this article.

 The final point is that you’ll also need skills related to running a business.
 Do you know anything about sales, for example?
 Or how to take care of payroll and taxes?
 If not, you’ll either have to learn on the job or hire someone from outside.